Python directed dependency graphs

 Make a hierarchical dependency graph

-This should be a very short tree (unless you are testing with a big package).
-Try it with a simple package you’ve made, seeing if the dependency list matches what you expect
+This should be a very short tree (unless testing with a big package).
+Try it with a simple package, seeing if the dependency list is expected.

-Now you’re ready to create the directed dependency graph for the package.
+Now create the directed dependency graph for the package.
 Install GraphViz by

 apt install graphviz